New York's 108th State Assembly district

 New York's 108th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by John McDonald III since 2013.

 Geography

 2020s

 District 108 includes portions of Albany, Rensselaer, and Saratoga counties.
-It contains the city of Troy.
+It contains the cities of Cohoes, Troy and Rennselaer and the towns of East Greenbush, Hampton Manor, Defreestville, Snyder's Lake, Waterford and Wynantskill.

+The district overlaps (partially) with New York's 19th and 20th congressional districts, and the 43rd and 44th districts of the New York State Senate.

 2010s

 District 108 contains portions of Albany, Rensselaer, and Saratoga counties.
 It contains the eastern and central parts of the city of Albany and most of the city of Troy.